-Currently fewer than ten vehicles make the eastbound left turning movement, and fewer than ten vehicles are projected to be added to this movement by the project during the peak hour.
-Installation of a left turn lane would likely conflict with the planned multi-use path on the south side of Avila Beach Drive due to limited right-of-way and topographic constraints.
+volumes would be left turns.
+Installation of a left turn lane would likely conflict with the planned multiuse path on the south side of Avila Beach Drive due to limited right-of-way and topographic constraints.
 A left turn lane is not recommended due to the low turning volumes and these site-specific constraints.